Certificate in Service Learning

 Please see below for details about each step to completing the Certificate in Service Learning.

-Students may have taken a service-learning class that is not included on the list of courses.
+You may have taken a service-learning class that is not included on the list of courses.
 Please suggest any course to the CSL Coordinator that you feel should be included.
-We will then seek approval to have the class added to the list.
+We will seek approval to have the class added to the list.

 - complete another service learning course